mattermost/docs/doc/architecture/alpha.md

 ## GitLab Enterprise Edition

 During Alpha, we will only support GitLab Enterprise Edition.
-GitLab EE offers same functionality as GitLab CE when no licence is supplied.
+GitLab EE offers same functionality as GitLab CE when no license is supplied.

 Before making these charts generally available, we will address this support in issue https://gitlab.com/charts/helm.gitlab.io/issues/173 .